davidherguetasoto/variable_freq_pulse_generator_VHDL/README.md

 The generator has been designed for a 100mhz input clk.

 The code has been implemented an tested on a Basys3 FPGA development board.

+The source VHDL code is placed on the .src folder